official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 as required in paragraph 12.”
 The UK “would [then] expect the Security Council to meet its responsibilities”.

-285 UN Security Council, ‘4644th Meeting Friday 8 November 2002’ (S/PV.4644).
+[^285]: UN Security Council, ‘4644th Meeting Friday 8 November 2002’ (S/PV.4644).

 346

-The Report of the Iraq Inquiry*  “Ultimately” the choice lay with Iraq “whether to take the peaceful route to
+*  “Ultimately” the choice lay with Iraq “whether to take the peaceful route to

 disarmament”.
 The UK hoped it would do so: disarmament “by peaceful means” remained “the UK’s firm preference”.